 Notting Hill (1999)

-This romantic comedy slash fairy tale focuses on the love story between the world’s biggest American movie star (played by the world’s biggest movie star at the time, Julia Roberts) and a hunky Brit bookstore owner Hugh Grant, who she brushes paths with at his Notting Hill bookstore.
-While their romance is complicated by her fame, it is one of those happily ever after tales we are all craving right now.
+This romantic comedy slash fairy tale focuses on the love story between the world’s biggest American movie star (played by the world’s actual biggest movie star at the time, Julia Roberts) and a hunky Brit bookstore owner Hugh Grant, who she brushes paths with at his Notting Hill bookstore.
+While their romance is complicated by her fame, it's a great happily-ever-after tale when you're craving a feel-good romance.

 The Sandlot (1993)

 Who doesn’t love a good makeover show—especially when it involves makeovers that are more than just skin deep?
-While this show definitely isn’t going to make you ponder the true meaning of life, it will keep you thoroughly entertained, shedding plenty of tears, and throwing your head back in laughter.
+While this show won't make you ponder the true meaning of life, it will keep you thoroughly entertained, shedding plenty of tears, and throwing your head back in laughter.

 Available on: Netflix